Xazin/docs.mybb.com/1.8/development/plugins/creating-admincp-pages.md

 ```

 ##### Table with data
-Most tables are built iterably, as they often contain variable data.
-In this short sub-chapter there will be referred to the functions used in [Simple Table](creating-admincp-pages.md#simple-table), and it is therefore recommended to read the aforementioned sub-chapter first.
+There will be references to the functions used in this short sub-chapter [Simple Table](creating-admincp-pages#simple-table).

-Whether one starts by constructing headers or fetching data from database, the steps to constructing a table should always be followed.
-Construct the header, the cells for each row, the row and then the table itself.
-The part of a table that is usually iterable is the table rows.
-We use the same example from [Simple Table](creating-admincp-pages.md#simple-table) where the table contains 2 columns.
+We use the same example from [Simple Table](creating-admincp-pages#simple-table), where the table contains two columns.

 ```
 $table = new Table;